nico4mcs/doc/doc/ElectricUnits.md

 **Formulas:**
 <details>
 <summary>$R=\frac{U}{I}$</summary>

 > $U$ is the voltage.
 >
 > $I$ is the current.
 </details>

 Resistance blocks a relative amount of the voltage.
 This is needed so that the voltage can be regulated and doesn't damage components.
-It can be compared to a sieve, which slows down the water.
+It can be compared to the thickness of a pipe

 ### Current - I